mercy135/TechnTransit-SQL-Project/README.md

 • buyPrice: Price at which the product was bought (DECIMAL(10,2))
 • MSRP: Manufacturer's suggested retail price (DECIMAL(10,2))

-The scenario based questions will be on each query,
+**Kindly note that The scenario-based questions will be on each query, each module will be grouped by the department that needs the solution.**